How the Digital Era Is Redefining Customer Experience

 of its so-called Picturephone would be in use in American homes and offices within the decade.
 But the equipment proved too bulky, too expensive, and its picture too small for uptake, and AT&T quietly pulled the plug in 1973.

 Incredibly, many of these once-fictional technologies have since come to fruition.
 We now have myriad ways of communicating at our fingertips, and for businesses, that means myriad ways of connecting with customers, potential customers, vendors, and each other.
-With new technologies and digital channels come new challenges, but there are opportunities too, including the ability for seamless communication, or “conversational commerce,” between brands and customers.
+With new technologies and digital channels come new challenges, but there are opportunities too, including the ability for seamless communication between brands and customers.

 How Is Digital Redefining Customer Service?